Wilderness Survival

 Understanding these priorities and the order in which they should be addressed for the Wilderness Survival merit badge can significantly increase your chances of surviving a wilderness emergency.

-Requirement 3: Survival Morale
+Requirement 3: Avoiding Panic

-Describe ways to avoid panic and maintain a high level of morale when lost, and explain why this is important.
+Describe ways to avoid panic and to maintain a high level of morale when lost, and explain why this is important.

 Wilderness Survival Merit Badge Requirement 3 Helps and Answers